+Get months of work done in a week.
 A one or two-week project where we guide a cross-functional team from your organisation on a specific mission, such as rapidly designing and testing prototypes or discovering new opportunities through a deeper, ethnographic understanding of users.

 Kal uses design to uncover new ways to address tough challenges.
 He has over a decade of experience leading innovation projects for multinational companies, governments, and social organisations.